Getting a second passport

 - Canada, Ecuador and Israel (3 years)

-- A whole bunch of countries where it’s possible after 5+ years, such as Barbados, Chili, Fiji, Thailand, Uruguay, Malta and Japan
+- A whole bunch of countries where it’s possible after 5+ years, such as Barbados, Chile, Fiji, Thailand, Uruguay, Malta and Japan

 If you have a couple of hundred thousand dollars to spare, you can also just purchase a passport in countries such as Cyprus, Malta and Vanuatu.